al-soup/simple-node-crawler/README.md

 # About
-A simple node crawler based on the example website of https://www.produktion.de/.
+A simple node.js crawler to grab site content from an example website.

 # Setup
 ## Install environment